Skip to content

 In the middle of that, Blade also appeared in other stories, most of them are collected in (collected in the omnibus):

 After that, the vampire craze went away, and Blade with it.
-In fact, his only appearance during the 1980s was in Doctor Strange, first in a two-part Dracula story (#61 & 62), second as a secondary character in an issue connected to the Darkhold (#67).
+In fact, his only appearance during the 1980s was in Doctor Strange, first in a two-part Dracula story (#61 & 62), then as a secondary character in an issue connected to the Darkhold (#67).
 You can find them in

 If you just want a quick idea of the original Blade, take a look at this book: